 Work with cold ingredients (especially the butter).
 You want the butter to remain firm as you mix the dough — the colder the butter, the flakier the pastry.
 Ditto for water.
 Use ice-cold water to prevent the butter from heating up any further.
 Be sure to strain out the ice cubes before drizzling the water into the dough, as the ice could compromise the structure and texture of the pie crust.

 These crusts can be made a day ahead and kept in the refrigerator, or stored in the freezer for up to one month.
 That way, you can bake up a stunning pie, tart or galette any day of the week and get ahead on holiday prep while you’re at it.

 - 1 tablespoon granulated sugar

 - 1/2 teaspoon fine sea salt or table salt

-In a food processor, combine the flour, sugar, and salt and pulse to blend.
+In the bowl of food processor, combine the flour, sugar, and salt and pulse to blend.
 Add the butter and pulse about 10 times, or until the butter is in pea-size pieces; do not overprocess.
-While pulsing the processor, add 1/3 cup of the ice water, then pulse just until moist clumps of dough form, adding more water 1 tablespoon at a time if necessary.
+While pulsing the processor, add 1/3 cup ice water, then pulse just until moist clumps of dough form, adding more water, 1 tablespoon at a time, if necessary.2.